 As is often the case in a small city, St. Marys doesn't have a public transportation system that people use for their commute.

-The percentage of adults in St. Marys who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in St. Marys have a bachelor's degree or advanced degree.
+The education level of St. Marys citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.98% of adults 25 and older in St. Marys have a college degree.

 The most common language spoken in St. Marys is English.
 Other important languages spoken here include Italian and Polish.